cvs-health/testaro/README.md

 }
 ```

-And here is the applicable object in the `etc` array of `commands.js`:
+And here is the applicable property of the `etc` object:

 ```js
 link: [